gjbex/training-material/Debugging/CompilerFlags/README.md

     qualifier of a variable.
 1. `FloatEqual`: illustration of the a compiler options to check for floating point equality/inequality comparisons.
+1. `ImplicitNone`: illustrates the use of the compiler implicit none flag to catch type errors due to implicit typing in Fortran.
 1. `Shadow`: illustration of using the `-Wshadow` option to detect potential problems caused by local variable declarations that shadow those in outer scope.